 Do you love animals?

 I do.
-I live with three cats and the latest black-and-white kitten Max (a.k.a.
+I live with two cats and the younger black-and-white Max (a.k.a.
 Batman) drilled his way into my heart and into staying.

-I also love animal art, animal metaphors, animal YouTube videos, animal-shaped slippers… things that have nothing to do with my rational brain.
+I also love animals in art, animal metaphors, animal YouTube videos, animal-shaped slippers… things that have nothing to do with my rational brain.
 It’s a wildly inconvenient (think ruined sofas) but deliciously sweet obsession.

 Human love for animals runs much deeper than the attachment we have to our pets.
 Just admit you shed a few tears when you saw ‘The March of the Penguins’.

 This enigmatic human-animal bond is part of our physical and metaphysical evolution.
 It’s why shamans draw their strength from animal spirits, why the first cave paintings were of animals and why even now so many artists continue expressing their emotions through either realistic or metaphorical animal images.

 Even countries have animal emblems.
 Croatia has a pine martin and our currency is named after it: kuna.
 Cities are recognized by animal mascots.
 Go visit Madrid and you’ll be directed to their famous El Oso y el Madroño – The Bear and the Strawberry Tree.

 In Zagreb there isn’t just one animal but the whole bestiary.
 And I’m not talking about the Zagreb Zoo but about the city’s peculiar animal art.

 Zagreb animal art